adrita78/Thesis/README.md

    - Code related to downstream training.

 10. **fusionmodel.py:**
-    - DCode for the fusion model for GearNet and the Language Model.
+    - Code for the fusion model for GearNet and the Language Model.

 11. **gearnet_edge_ieconv.yaml:**
     - Configuration file for model architecture.